RyantHults/ePub-Name-List/README.md

 # ePub-Name-List
-This is a python script that generates a list of all unique names from all *.epub books in the "books-to-read" folder using [SpaCy language models](https://spacy.io/models/en/).
+This is a python script that generates a list of all unique names from all *.epub books in the `books-to-read` folder using [SpaCy language models](https://spacy.io/models/en/).
 Note, this is just a rough first-pass and definintely still requires some manual cleanup.

 ## How to run
 1. install requirements